 The value of river discharge is poorly known because the observation array for river flows is sparse.
-A monthly climatological discharge is estimated by applying the runoff estimates from ERA-interim to the Total Runoff Integrating Pathways (TRIP, Oki and Sud, 1998) over the 20-year reanalysis period (1989-2009).
-Rivers in HYCOM

-- et al. (2007).
+A monthly climatological discharge is estimated by applying the run-off estimates from ERA-interim to the Total Runoff Integrating Pathways (TRIP, Oki and Sud, 1998) over the 20-year reanalysis period (1989-2009).
+As in most models, the remaining inaccuracies in the precipitation, evaporation and run-off are constrained using surface relaxation of salinity towards monthly climatology.
+We only use this relaxation in open ocean areas.
+The settings are described in Chassignet et al. (2007).
 This relaxation probably removes part of the interannual variability, but is unavoidable considering the uncertainties in freshwater fluxes.
-However, relaxation can have a detrimental impact on some regions particularly where strong fronts occur and/or they are misplaced (e.g., Gulf Stream).
+However, relaxation can have a detrimental impact on some regions - particularly where strong fronts occur and/or they are misplaced (e.g. Gulf Stream).
 In such places the water mass distribution is bimodal, and the relaxation towards an average estimate reduces the sharpness of fronts.
-To avoid this problem, relaxation is only activated when the dif- - ference between the climatology and the model is less than 0.5 PSU (Mats Bentsen, personal communication, 2010).
+To avoid this problem, relaxation is only activated when the difference between the climatology and the model is less than 0.5 PSU (M. Bentsen personal communication, 2010).